LynxMagnus/mine-support/README.md

 A convenience script is provided to run automated tests in a containerised environment.
 This will rebuild images before running tests via docker-compose, using a combination of `docker-compose.yaml` and `docker-compose.test.yaml`.
 The command given to `docker-compose run` may be customised by passing arguments to the test script.

+N.B.
+Acceptance tests in test/acceptance are not yet runnable due to [NGINX Ingress being needed on AKS Cluster PSD-861](https://eaflood.atlassian.net/browse/PSD-861) but can be run locally for now.
+For running instructions see separate [README](./test/acceptance/README.md).

 Examples:

 ```